Who We Are

 All CABBI properties must first undergo our certification process before becoming a CABBI member.
 This includes meeting and maintaining rigorous standards in their operations such as housekeeping, customer service and regular maintenance checks through site inspections.
 All CABBI members must verify they possess the required permits and documentation to operate.

-So, while searching for accommodations, travelers can rest assured they will be staying in a quality, well-maintained and pre-certified bed and breakfast or boutique inn.
+So, while searching for accommodations, travelers can rest assured they will be staying in a quality, well-maintained and certified bed and breakfast or boutique inn.

-If you need industry data or information on a specific CABBI member, please contact CABBI's Public Relations Representitive, Ranee Ruble-Dotts of Paper Moon Creative, directly at (503) 788-3938.
-You can also contact CABBI Program & Events Manager, Jenn Wheaton, directly at (916)554-2673.
+If you need industry data or information on a specific CABBI member, please contact CABBI’s Public Relations Representative, Ranee Ruble-Dotts of Paper Moon Creative, directly at (503) 788-3938.
+You can also contact CABBI Program & Events Manager, Jenn Iliff, directly at (916) 554-2673.

 The CABBI main office can be reached at (800) 373-9251 or via email at firstname.lastname@example.org.